Styling Notes: Red Earth

 Styling terracotta hues are surprisingly effortless.
 The shade is so rich it benefits tremendously from an uncomplicated design surrounding it.
 Keep the colour palettes minimal for the best effect, and as Farrow & Ball recommend themselves, keep it to more intimate rooms to truly make an impact.
 We wouldn't blame you for naturally wanting to use it everywhere, though; it's a beautiful shade and one that responds extraordinarily to the changes in the light throughout the day.
 Introducing Styling Notes: Red Earth.

-Red Earth is a particularly rich shade, with means that it welcomes contrast.
+Red Earth is a particularly rich shade, which means that it welcomes contrast.
 You could, of course, go darker by pairing with a matte black, for example, but we just love how to looks alongside crisp, cool whites.
 It brightens up the room magnificently and creates an undeniable fresh feeling that livens up any space.

 A white ceiling or even just white skirting boards will create that defining contrast, but you can take it one step further with your furniture or decor items.
 A terracotta hue looks gorgeous alongside terrazzo creating such a stunning pair that provides that contrast and equally remarkable detail that enhances any space.
 The Hexagon Stone Effect Wall Clock is a lovely addition to a kitchen or office space and brings a contemporary touch as well.
 The Terracotta Face Table Lamp is ideal for added personality (and a pleasant glow), and the Neptune Hickstead Horse is something a little more classic.
 The little details count as well, such as this Speckle Mug, showing you don't need to undergo a full interior renovation to bring something new into your home.

 A red, terracotta hue looks lovely alongside a warm wood.
 Together, the room becomes cosy, inviting and full of remarkable detail that elevates the space splendidly.
 We personally adore a rattan look for this.
-It's lightweight, meaning that it works elegantly against the rich nature of the red paint and offers a superbly natural look that looks beautiful all year round.
+It's lightweight, meaning that it works elegantly against the rich nature of the red paint and offers a natural look that looks beautiful all year round.

 To introduce a statement piece of furniture, we'd recommend the Buisseau Oak/Cane Bed from La Redoute.
 It's is a beautiful piece and dressed in a crisp white, or other warm hues creates a truly cosy space.
 In a vacant corner, the Sydney Cane Armchair is a welcome addition, and for those working from home, the Palma Teak/Woven Rattan Console Desk may just be the perfect solution.
 No space is complete without lighting, naturally, and the Anthropologie Lyla Flat Lampshade offers you something a little different and is the perfect accompanist to a Red Earth room.